cocos/cocos-docs/en/getting-started/basics/editor-panels/assets.md

 # Assets

 **Assets** is used for us to access and manage the working area of project assets.
 Adding assets into here is normally a necessary step when starting to make a game.
-You can use the **Hello World** template to create a new project and then see there are some basic asset types within **assets**.
+You can use the **Hello World** template to create a new project and then see there are some basic asset types within **Assets**.

 ## Introduction to the interface